The Ultimate Nonprofit Executive Director Toolkit

 The Board Report Template

 Nonprofit board meetings are a critical time for organizational alignment, transparency, and reporting.
 Most nonprofits choose to receive a report from the executive director at board meetings.
-This super simple slide deck gives an executive director a sample format to use for these reports.
+This super-simple slide deck gives an executive director a sample format to use for these reports.

 Nonprofit boards are made up of volunteers.
-They do not work at the organization and therefore when they do come together, it is customary for the executive director to give a quick highlight of what has happened since the board last met.
+They do not work at the organization, and therefore, when they do come together, it is customary for the executive director to give a quick highlight of what has happened since the board last met.
 My nonprofit executive director report template helps you think through the high-level information on which the board may want updates.
 These include financial updates, fundraising updates, program updates, staffing updates, and more.

 The Other Tools